run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/backend.md

 !!!
 Tip
     Use the  `--dry-run` flag to gain an understanding of what is being installed before the actual installation.

+## (Air-gapped only) Local Certificate Authority

+Perform the instructions for [local certificate authority](../../config/org-cert.md).

 ## (Optional) Additional Configurations